Talaat Pasha: Consolidating power

 Once Şevket Pasha was out of the picture due to his assassination on 12 July 1913, the CUP established a de facto one-party state in the Ottoman Empire (Turkey).
 Talaat returned as interior minister in Said Halim Pasha's cabinet.
 He kept this post until the CUP's fall from power following Turkey's surrender in World War I in 1918.
 Talaat, with Enver and commandant Ahmet Cemal, formed a group later known as the Three Pashas.
-These men were a triumvirate that controled the government until the end of World War I in October 1918.
+These men were a triumvirate that controlled the government until the end of World War I in October 1918.
 However historian Hans-Lukas Kieser asserts that this state of rule by triumvirate was accurate for only the years 1913–1914, and thereafter Talaat was the sole dictator of the Ottoman Empire, especially once he became Grand Vizier in 1917.
 Erik Jan Zürcher instead asserts a rule of diarchy, with Talaat leader of the civilian government and Enver the military, especially after Cemal Pasha's dispatch to Syria.
 Kieser asserts his Turkey was not a totalitarian state, but a balance of many factions maintained through kickbacks and corruption.
 Strong governors had much maneuverability to themselves, provided they execute Talaat and the central committee's new Turkification programmes.